Tawanna Dillahunt: Career and research

 She is best known for her work designing and evaluating technologies related to unemployment, environmental sustainability, and technical literacy.
 She has received multiple grants from the National Science Foundation to support her work.
 Most recently, she received a grant to study transportation barriers in underserved urban and rural communities in Michigan.
 She has created numerous technology tools that lead to strategies to better recruit marginalize populations to career opportunities.
-Additionally, she is a faculty affiliate of the Science, Technology, and Public Policy (STPP) program at the University of Michigan Gerald R. Ford School of Public Policy.
+She is a faculty affiliate of the Science, Technology, and Public Policy (STPP) program at the University of Michigan Gerald R. Ford School of Public Policy.
+She currently works at University of Michigan's School of Information's Electrical Engineering and Computer Science department as an associate professor.